is a Role-Playing Game

 - Momma's Boy: Tal.

-- Our Angels Are Different: A few show up as messengers from above to announce each hero is The Chosen One since they are the ancestors of the ancient heroes mentioned in the backstory, and they also hand out each character's Take a Level in Badass power.
+- Our Angels Are Different: A particular one shows up as a messenger from above to announce each hero is The Chosen One since they are the descendants of the ancient heroes mentioned in the backstory, and they also hand out each character's Take a Level in Badass power.

 - Red-Headed Hero: Tal.